susom/database/README.md

 The point of this project is to provide a simplified way of accessing databases.
 It is a wrapper around the JDBC driver, and tries to hide some of the more error-prone and unsafe parts of the standard API.
+It uses standard Java types for all operations (as opposed to java.sql.*), and acts as a compatibility layer in making every attempt to behave consistently with all supported databases.

+The operations supported are the typical relational database ones.
+This is NOT an object-relational mapping layer or attempt to create a new language for querying.

 ### Features